CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ### Casting a Spell

 Before casting a spell, a character must have an open hand with a spell physrep in it and enough spell energy to cast the spell.
 Spell energy is represented by wooden tongue depressors that are acquired from Logistics at the beginning of game or when recovered.
 The character then says the spells incantation, breaks the appropriate amount of energy, and either touches or throws the physrep at the intended target.
-A spell cast via touch may be resisted by the target with the appropriate call of “Resist”.
+A spell cast via touch may be resisted by the target with the call of “[resist]({{< ref "/rules/conditions/#resist" >}})”.
 A thrown spell that hits the target, including any items that the target was carrying or wearing at the beginning of the incantation must take the spell effect.
 Following this, the Energy/Spell is spent and may then be recovered.
 Please note, that if the incantation is not completed or said properly, then the Energy/Spell has not been spent and may be attempted again.
 Players may create their own spell incantations with a minimum of 5 words, but must include the spell name/effect as the last statement of the incantation.

 ### Recovering Energy

 Once a character has used Energy through the casting of a spell, they may then take time to rest and recover the spent Energy.
 To do so the player must take part in a restful activity tied to their viewpoint on magic.
-Examples of these activities include but are not limited to the following: Meditation, Study, Reading, and Napping.
+Examples of these activities include but are not limited to the following:

+- Meditation
+- Study
+- Reading
+- Napping

 A character recovers 1 Energy for every 30 minutes spent completing these activities.
 Items and Plot Effects may exist that increase or decrease the amount of time spent to recover Energy or increases or decreases the amount of Energy that can be recovered at one time.
 There are also Items that can instantly restore Energy to a Character.
 A Character may only benefit from these Items once per event.
 Recovered energy must be tracked on the character sheet and physreps will be supplied by logistics once completed.

 ## Counted Actions